Pickerington Local

 Pickerington Local school enrollment varies 22× across entities

 Pickerington Local school enrollment ranges from 80 students (lowest) to 1,761 students (highest), a spread of 1,681 students.
-That spread reflects typical mixed-portfolio variation between specialty programs and large neighbourhood schools.
+That spread is wider than typical and predicts noticeable gaps in service quality between the highest and lowest areas.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data